Glued To My Crafts

 As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links.
 For more information, please see our disclosure policy.

 This popsicle stick fries craft is so easy to make, and it’s a great way to use up any extra popsicle sticks you might have lying around.
+Plus, it only takes about 10 minutes to complete, making it the perfect quick and easy crafting project for kids.

 Paper & Popsicle Stick Fries - Kid Craft